Blast from the Past

-3. Customizable Dashboards
+3. Customizable Dashboards for the Whole Team

-In addition to improving communication and goal tracking, the right technology can improve a business’s ability to monitor key metrics and leading indicators for their business.
+In addition to improving communication and goal tracking, the right technology can improve a business’s ability to monitor key metrics and KPIs for their business.
 Similarly to the agility provided by continuous goal tracking, real-time company dashboards provide insights into company performance on the most important metrics for a business’s success.

 In his description of the Exponential Organization, Salim Ismail describes this critical tool: “A real-time, adaptable dashboard with all essential company and employee metrics, accessible to everyone in the organization.”

 This dashboard provides a level of transparency into company performance that’s simply impossible when metrics are tracked in spreadsheets.
 The visibility into performance ensures that what matters to the business is not only being measured but that that measurement stays top-of-mind for all employees.

 This dashboard, according to Ismail, means “insights and improvements are easier to see and implement.”

 While spreadsheets might still be useful for tracking all the different metrics a business monitors, only a real-time dashboard can create the focus and transparency needed to create an engaged and agile team.
 To cut through the clutter of every company metric, Doblin Group Founder Larry Keeley recommends, “You need to pick the right half dozen contextually for whatever it is you’re trying to achieve strategically.”

 Keeping these key strategic metrics visible and updated requires new technology.
 While the shift to transparent and real-time monitoring is a drastic change from the world of spreadsheets and confidential presentations, these dashboards have already become a critical tool for fast-growing organizations.